Endertoombe History, Family Crest & Coats of Arms

 One of the more famous branches held Euxton Hall at Euxton in Lancashire.
 "Over the portal, and also on two old chimneypieces in the house, are to be seen the arms of the Molyneuxs and Andertons quartered; William Anderton, Esq., having married Mary, daughter of the fifth viscount Molyneux.
 The ceilings of the entrance-hall and staircase, richly ornamented by Concillio, are in good preservation, and the mansion has been considerably altered and enlarged by William Ince Anderton, Esq., the present possessor."

-Important Dates for the Endertoombe family
+Early History of the Endertoombe family

 This web page shows only a small excerpt of our Endertoombe research.
 Another 58 words (4 lines of text) covering the years 1690, 1557, 1618, 1577, 1643, 1560, 1586, 1586, 1611, 1671, 1630, 1667, 1628, 1678, 1615, 1657, 1691, 1677, 1705, 1678, 1710, 1680, 1724, 1680, 1760, 1715 and 1760 are included under the topic Early Endertoombe History in all our PDF Extended History products and printed products wherever possible.